LituRout/ML-Workstation-Installation-Guide/README.rst

 **If using Anaconda**

-We can download the latest version of Anaconda but I prefer to setup in an conda environment using Python 3.5.
+You can download the latest version of Anaconda but I prefer to setup in a conda environment using Python 3.5.

 .. code:: shell